czimaginginstitute/AreTomo3/README.md

 # AreTomo3
-Live processing and real time reconstruction of cryo
+A fully automated preprocessing pipeline that enables real time generation of cryoET tomograms with integrated correction of beam induced motion, CTF estimation, tomographic alignment and reconstruction in a single multi-GPU accelerated application.